Human Services

 Associate of Arts Degree in Human Services

-In addition to graduation requirements, students must complete the following requirements
+In addition to graduation requirements, students must complete the following requirements to obtain the degree.

 General and Liberal Education Core: